adi-dee/scroll-tell/README.md

 ← `style.css`: Basic styles (mostly typography and media queries)

-← `d3.min.js`: D3 library used for
+← `d3.min.js`: D3 library - Don't edit this - used in template

-← `scrollama.min.js`: Scrollama library - You don't need to edit this - basic scrollytelling functionality is here
+← `scrollama.min.js`: Scrollama library - Don't edit this - basic scrollytelling functionality is here

 ## Links

-The examples adapt the templates and tutorials below for multimedia storytelling.
+The examples are all based on the templates and tutorials linked here.

 Russel Goldenberg